Filip-Nachov/Compiler/README.md

-# Compiler for C

 <img src="assets/Logo.png">
-<p style="text-align: center;">The only C compiler you will ever need<p>
+<p>The only C compiler you will ever need</p>

 <hr>

-<h1>About this project<h1>
+# About this project
-This is a basic compiler for c made using c itself.<br>This compiler compiles code in x64 assembily it is made all by one person and inculdes made all the tools in a usaual  compiler
+<p>This is a basic compiler for c made using c itself.<br>This compiler compiles code in x64 assembly
+It is made all by one person and includes all the tools in a usual compiler</p>
 <hr>